GNOME/tinysparql/docs/reference/libtracker-sparql/ontologies.md

 TinySPARQL does also allow developers to define ontologies that are tailored for their use.

-Ontologies are made themselves of RDF data in the [Turtle](https://www.w3.org/TR/turtle/) format with the `.ontology` extension.
+Ontologies are made themselves of RDF data in any of the formats supported by the TinySPARQL library:

+- [Turtle](https://www.w3.org/TR/turtle/) with `.turtle` or `.ontology` file extension.
+- [Trig](https://www.w3.org/TR/trig/) with `.trig` file extension
+- [JSON-LD](https://www.w3.org/TR/json-ld11/) with `.jsonld` file extension.

 Custom-made ontologies will build upon the [base ontology](#base-ontology) provided for this purpose.
+The following examples will use the Turtle format for simplicity.

 Ontologies may be split in multiple documents in a same directory.
 The individual ontology files do not need be self-consistent (e.g. they may use definitions from